blaenk/blaenk.github.io/provider/notes/haskell.markdown

 evalPair (evalPair rpar r0) (evalPair rpar r0) :: Strategy ((a, b), (c, d))
 ```

 The `parMap` function can be defined in terms of evaluation strategies.
 The `parList` function is a strategy that evaluates list elements in parallel.
 Defining `parList` can take the same approach as before: define a parameterized strategy on lists called `evalList` and then define a parameterized function `parList` that performs `evalList` in parallel.
-Both of these functions are already defined in `Control.Parallel.Strategies`:
+Both of these functions are already defined in Control.Parallel.Strategies:

 ``` haskell
 evalList :: Strategy a -> Strategy [a]